AllenInstitute/AllenSDK/doc_template/glif_models.rst

 The rest of this page provides examples demonstrating how to download models, examples of simulating these models, and general GLIF model documentation.

-**Note:** the GLIF simulator module is still under heavy development and may change significantly in the future.
+.. note:: the GLIF simulator module is still under heavy development and
+          may change significantly in the future.

 Downloading  GLIF Models